caceres-lab/GeONTIpe/README.md

 A Snakemake workflow to genotype inversions and to discover structural variants using Oxford Nanopore Long Reads

 ## Pipeline Overview
-GeONType is a Snakemake workflow that consists of various steps starting from downloading to genotyping inversions mediated by inverted repeats using Oxford Nanopore long reads.
-The pipeline consists of different steps performed by various software and multiple custom scripts.
-The basic concept in genotyping is capturing reads that span the breakpoints of the inversions while characterizing the orientation by blasting probes.
+GeONType is a Snakemake workflow designed to genotype inversions, specifically those mediated by inverted repeats, using Oxford Nanopore long reads.
+The pipeline encompasses various steps, from sample downloading to inversion genotyping.
+It employs a range of software tools and custom scripts.
+The core concept in genotyping involves capturing reads that span the inversion breakpoints and determining their orientation through probe blasting.
 Despite the pipeline's initial purpose, it can also be used for:
-  - Genotyping inversions not mediated by inverted repeats (creating artificial inverted repeats of 100 bp around the breakpoints of the inversion)
+  - Genotyping inversions not mediated by inverted repeats (previous creation of artificial inverted repeats of X bp around the breakpoints of the inversion)
   - Using PacBio reads (adjusting parameters to improve performance)
   - Using assemblies (adjusting parameters to improve performance)

-For the proper functioning of this workflow, a config.yaml file is included for users to adjust each parameter, as well as a yml file for use with conda, which includes all the necessary software.
-The pipeline can be used complete or only one section depending on if you need to download to map your reads or only to genotype inversions.
+For the proper functioning of this workflow, a config.yaml file is included for users to adjust each parameter, along with a yml file for use with conda, which includes all the necessary software.
+The pipeline can be used in its entirety or only one section (parameter option:complete/genotype), depending on whether you need to download and map your reads or only genotype inversions.

 ## Installation
 To run snakefile locally you must have execute: